-If there are any assessment elements in particular that Sub-Board Chairs would like EEs to focus on, they should communicate this as early as possible in the process.
-If no particular instructions are given, EEs will use their own discretion in determining which assignments to prioritise.
+Once the relevant students have been identified, all assignments that contribute to the overall module mark achieved by this student are collated and made available to the External Examiner, either via access to BLE, by emailing scanned materials or in person at the School.
+If there are any assessment elements in particular that Sub-Board Chairs would like External Examiners tofocus on, they should communicate this as early as possible in the process.
+If no particular instructions are given beyond the minimum sample size and make up, External Examiners will use their own discretion in determining which assignments to prioritise.